jobroche/FIU-NASA-Lunabotics/README.md

 Using this code
 --
 Feel free to use any or all the code present in this repo.
 The code was created for the Arduino, specifically the Uno with a WiFly shield.
-The code within this repo does many things, but one of the most important is transmitting commands to the robot thru wifi (telnet).
+The escavator was sent commands on a wireless network through telnet.

-Many things could have been improved on or implemented differently but couldn't do to the short window span.
-You can do better!
+Please note that telnet is an insecure protocol.
+Any commands or information sent through this protocol will be sent in cleartext and may be intercepted.

 Contact
 --